cmayron/Legal-Calculus/README.md

 The system is designed to help build a record that can be used, reviewed, and defended.

 ---
+## Device Workflow

+### iPad
+Use as the **thinking workspace**:
+- read
+- annotate
+- isolate the issue
+- copy source blocks
+- run structured prompts

+### Desktop
+Use as the **build-and-commit workspace**:
+- finalize drafts
+- assemble packets
+- save exhibits
+- archive finished work
+- commit organized artifacts

+### iPhone
+Use as the **quick-reference workspace**:
+- checklists
+- chronology review
+- prompt recall
+- packet verification on the move

+---

+## Standard Outputs

+LCES is optimized for compact, usable procedural products.

+### Minimum-Viable Filing
+A short filing containing:
+- caption
+- one-sentence ask
+- one paragraph of facts
+- one paragraph of reasons
+- signature block
+- certificate of service

+### Minimal Proposed Order
+A short order that:
+- grants or denies a specific request
+- sets deadlines if needed
+- gives clerk instructions if needed

+### Packet Metadata Header
+A commit and archive header that records:
+- author
+- date/time
+- source
+- case caption
+- action
+- notes

+---

+## Filing Discipline

+LCES treats filing workflow as part of the legal product.

+Before filing, confirm:

+- correct jurisdiction
+- filing method
+- deadline
+- caption
+- case number
+- party names
+- court division
+- signature method
+- fee or waiver
+- exhibit labeling
+- exhibit index
+- redactions

+After filing, preserve:

+- receipt
+- screenshots
+- timestamp trail
+- emailed copy
+- final archived packet

+---

+## Archive Discipline

+Archive is part of record integrity.

+Recommended practice:

+- save final artifacts to `/packets/`
+- attach packet metadata
+- preserve filing receipts
+- preserve screenshots
+- preserve self-email timestamps
+- keep the final packet in a clean archive path

+A good archive reduces later confusion and strengthens reviewability.

+---

+## Security and Use Boundary

+> **Do not upload confidential, protected, privileged, or sensitive material to cloud AI.**

+Before copy-paste:

+- redact PII
+- remove protected material
+- remove confidential attachments unless properly sanitized

+**Important Reminders**

+- AI chat logs are not privileged by default
+- cloud tools are not secure evidence vaults
+- convenience should not be confused with confidentiality

+Use LCES as a structuring and drafting system.
+Use independent judgment before filing, sharing, or relying on outputs.

 ---
 # **📦 LCES EDITIONS BLOCK (LCES‑E)**